rosyberti/website/python-course/logical-operators-if-statements.md

 ```

-**Important Note:** The code above is for illustation's purpose only.
+**Important Note:** The code above is for illustration's purpose only.
 The best way to solve the shopping cart item would be to use the f string interpolation that we learned earlier in this course, like this:

 ```python